facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

 ```

 Each different kind of output is controlled by a different emoji generator function, but all generator functions have
 the same input format.
-The options object is the same object that is specified in in the extensions [settings](#options)
+The options object is the same object that is specified in the extensions [settings](#options)
 and is shared with the index as well.

 Parameter   | Type       |Description